 Correcting someone’s mistakes is a way of learning.
 This is an excellent feature of HelloTalk.

-Instead of just writing and replying in the chat and moments, you can take this chance to help others by correcting their sentences.
+Instead of just writing and replying in the chat and the moments, you can take this chance to help others by correcting their sentences.
 By doing this, you will also enhance your language ability.
 They can do the same for you.

 (iv) Text-to-Voice

-The quality may vary a lot and sometimes terrible.
+The quality may vary a lot and sometimes be terrible.
 Still, it is a start if you don’t know how to speak a particular phrase.

 You can listen to the text and then compare it with your own tone and accent to compare, practice, and learn!